 To create a standalone full backup, Veeam Agent for Microsoft Windows uses settings specified for the backup job.
 For example, if you have configured the backup job to perform backup of a specific volume, the standalone full backup will create a full backup of this volume in a separate folder in the target location.

 Unlike the backup job, the standalone full backup task is not retried automatically.
 If standalone full backup fails for some reason, you will have to start the standalone full backup task manually again.

 The standalone full backup is not removed by retention.
 To delete it, you must manually remove the full backup file from disk.

-You cannot perform standalone full backup if the backup job is targeted at the Veeam Cloud Connect repository.
+You cannot perform standalone full backup if the backup job is targeted at a Veeam Cloud Connect repository or at Microsoft OneDrive.

 You can create a standalone full backup in a separate location that is not specified as a target location in the backup job settings.
 For example, you may want to save a copy of your data on a removable storage device while your scheduled backup job is targeted at the network shared folder.

 Backup to another location practically does not differ from regular standalone full backup.
 The only difference is that you must manually select a target location in which Veeam Agent for Microsoft Windows will save the backup file.
 You can save backup files to one of the following locations: